Vendron/longitudinal-machine-learning/README.md

 4. **GRU:** A Gated Recurrent Unit model that uses the longitudinal features of the data.
 5. **CNN:** A Convolutional Neural Network model that uses the longitudinal features of the data.

-> Discression: The MLP models make use of Scikit-Longitudinal.
-The library can be found [here](https://simonprovost.github.io/scikit-longitudinal/quick-start/#installation).
-Please follow the installation instructions to install the library in order to run the MLP models. - __I had to create a linux virtual environment to run the MLP models.__
+> Note: The MLP models utilize Scikit-Longitudinal.
+Follow the [installation instructions](https://simonprovost.github.io/scikit-longitudinal/quick-start/#installation) for setting up this library.
+A Linux virtual environment was required to run the MLP models.